-(a) [RESERVED.]

-(b) TIME OF SENTENCING.

-(1) In General.
-The court must impose sen-

-tence without unnecessary delay.
-(2) Changing Time Limits.
-The court may, for good cause, change any time limits prescribed in this rule.

-(c) PRESENTENCE INVESTIGATION.

-(1) Required Investigation.

-(A) In General.
-The probation officer must conduct a presentence investigation and submit a report to the court before it imposes sentence unless:

-(i) 18 U.S.C. §3593(c) or another statute requires otherwise; or

-(ii) the court finds that the information in the record enables it to meaningfully exercise its sentencing authority under 18 U.S.C. §3553, and the court explains its finding on the record.
+- (a) [Reserved.] - (b) TIME OF SENTENCING. - (1) In General.
+The court must impose sentence without unnecessary delay. - (2) Changing Time Limits.
+The court may, for good cause, change any time limits prescribed in this rule. - (c) Presentence Investigation. - (1) Required Investigation. - (A) In General.
+The probation officer must conduct a presentence investigation and submit a report to the court before it imposes sentence unless: - (i) 18 U.S.C. §3593(c) or another statute requires otherwise; or - (ii) the court finds that the information in the record enables it to meaningfully exercise its sentencing authority under 18

-(B) Restitution.
-If the law permits restitution, the probation officer must conduct an investigation and submit a report that contains sufficient information for the court to order restitution.

-(2) Interviewing the Defendant.
-The probation officer who interviews a defendant as part of a presentence investigation must, on request, give the defendant's attorney notice and a reasonable opportunity to attend the interview.

-(d) PRESENTENCE REPORT.

-(1) Applying the Advisory Sentencing Guidelines.
-The presentence report must:

-(A) identify all applicable guidelines and policy statements of the Sentencing Commission;

-(B) calculate the defendant's offense level and criminal history category;

-(C) state the resulting sentencing range and kinds of sentences available;

-(D) identify any factor relevant to:

-(i) the appropriate kind of sentence, or

-(ii) the appropriate sentence within the

-applicable sentencing range; and

-(E) identify any basis for departing from the applicable sentencing range.

-(2) Additional Information.
-The presentence report must also contain the following:

-(A) the defendant's history and characteristics, including:

-(i) any prior criminal record;

-(ii) the defendant's financial condition; and

-(iii) any circumstances affecting the defendant's behavior that may be helpful in imposing sentence or in correctional treatment;

-(B) information that assesses any financial, social, psychological, and medical impact on any victim;

-(C) when appropriate, the nature and extent of nonprison programs and resources available to the defendant;

-(D) when the law provides for restitution, information sufficient for a restitution order;

-(E) if the court orders a study under 18 U.S.C. §3552(b), any resulting report and recommendation; and

-(F) any other information that the court requires, including information relevant to the factors under 18 U.S.C. §3553(a).

-(3) Exclusions.
-The presentence report must exclude the following:

-(A) any diagnoses that, if disclosed, might seriously disrupt a rehabilitation program;

-(B) any sources of information obtained upon a promise of confidentiality; and

-(C) any other information that, if disclosed, might result in physical or other harm to the defendant or others.

-(e) DISCLOSING THE REPORT AND RECOMMENDATION.
+- U.S.C. §3553, and the court explains its finding on the record. - (B) Restitution.
+If the law permits restitution, the probation officer must conduct an investigation and submit a report that contains sufficient information for the court to order restitution. - (2) Interviewing the Defendant.
+The probation officer who interviews a defendant as part of a presentence investigation must, on request, give the defendant's attorney notice and a reasonable opportunity to attend the interview. - (d) Presentence Report. - (1) Applying the Advisory Sentencing Guidelines.
+The presentence report must: - (A) identify all applicable guidelines and policy statements of the Sentencing Commission: - (B) calculate the defendant's offense level and criminal history category; - (C) state the resulting sentencing range and kinds of sentences available; - (D) identify any factor relevant to: - (i) the appropriate kind of sentence, or - (ii) the appropriate sentence within the applicable sentencing range; and - (E) identify any basis for departing from the applicable sentencing range. - (2) Additional Information.
+The presentence report must also contain the following: - (A) the defendant's history and characteristics, including: - (i) any prior criminal record; - (ii) the defendant's financial condition; - (iii) any circumstances affecting the defendant's behavior that may be helpful in imposing sentence or in correctional treatment: - (B) information that assesses any financial, social, psychological, and medical impact on any victim; - (C) when appropriate, the nature and extent of nonprison programs and resources available to the defendant; - (D) when the law provides for restitution, information sufficient for a restitution order: - (E) if the court orders a study under 18 U.S.C. §3552(b), any resulting report and recommendation; - (F) any other information that the court requires, including information relevant to the factors under 18 U.S.C. §3553(a); and - (G) specify whether the government seeks forfeiture under Rule 32.2 and any other provision of law. - (3) Exclusions.
+The presentence report must exclude the following: - (A) any diagnoses that, if disclosed, might seriously disrupt a rehabilitation program; - (B) any sources of information obtained upon a promise of confidentiality; and - (C) any other information that, if disclosed, might result in physical or other harm to the defendant or others. - (e) DISCLOSING THE REPORT AND RECOMMENDATION.